'American Horror Story: Cult' Releases Trailer-Teaser This Weekend [Video]

 — Cosmopolitan (@Cosmopolitan) October 29, 2015

-Producers for American Horror Story have already proven that they are willing to take real incidents from the past and fictionalize them in their series That includes H.H.
-Holmes (Mr. March), the Zodiac Killer, Ted Bundy and many other serial killers that appeared on Season 5, AHS: Hotel.
+Producers for American Horror Story have already proven that they are willing to take real incidents from the past and fictionalize them in their series.
+That includes H.H.
+Holmes (Mr. March), the Zodiac Killer, Ted Bundy, and many other serial killers that appeared on Season 5, AHS: Hotel.

 Take a look at the teaser-trailers below and tune into the premiere of American Horror Story: Cult on September 5.